 The goldsmith's trade is commemorated by a statue of one of the city's most famous residents, the goldsmith Benvenuto Cellini, who watches over the crowds of shoppers from an alcove at the side of the bridge.
 Among his many other accomplishments, Cellini was also an accomplished painter, soldier and sculptor.

-The Ponte Vecchio is usually crowded with tourists, especially at sunset as the bridge has become a popular meeting place for young people.
-In addition to the gold and silver shops, the bridge attracts street musicians and portrait painters as well.
+The Ponte Vecchio is usually crowded with tourists, especially at sunset, as the bridge has become a popular meeting place for young people.
+In addition to the gold and silver shops, the bridge attracts street musicians and portrait painters.

-Stretching the length of the bridge, above the shops is a secret passageway (unfortunately closed to the public) known as the Vasariano Corridor which links several other famous buildings in Florence – the Uffizi gallery and the Pitti Palace.
+Stretching the bridge's length, above the shops is a secret passageway (unfortunately closed to the public) known as the Vasariano Corridor, which links several other famous buildings in Florence – the Uffizi gallery and the Pitti Palace.
 The passage was originally built as a private passageway for the Medici family – who didn't care to smell the butcher's stalls below.

 And if you are tired of shopping, the Ponte Vecchio also offers spectacular views of Florence.
 There's a good view of the next bridge downriver, the Ponte di Santa Trinita which was virtually destroyed during World War II and then painstakingly reconstructed after the war.